rxcomm/encoDHer/README.md

-     --gen-key, -n: generate a new key for fromEmail -> toEmail --get-key, -g: get key for fromEmail -> toEmail from database --fetch-aam, -h: fetch messages from alt.anonymous.messages newsgroup
+     --gen-key, -n: generate a new key for fromEmail -> toEmail --get-key, -g: get key for fromEmail -> toEmail from database --fetch-aam, -h: fetch messages from alt.anonymous.messages newsgroup --clone-key, -y: clone key from one route to another

 ### Perfect forward secrecy